agendrix/hello-pdf/README.md

 ## Setup

-Run the following command to install our dependencies
+Run the following commands to install our dependencies and enable git-hooks

 ```
 yarn install
+npx husky install
 ```

 ## Start the project